HOT WATER AUCKLAND WIDE

 What Is a Mains Pressure Hot Water Cylinder?

 A mains pressure hot water cylinder is connected directly to the street water supply without using a header tank or gravity feed.
 This means hot water is delivered at the same pressure as your cold water -- full mains pressure at every tap, shower, and appliance in your home.
-Unlike low pressure systems that rely on a tank in the roof cavity to create water pressure through gravity, a mains pressure cylinder is a sealed, pressurised vessel designed to handle the full force of the incoming water supply.

-In practical terms, this means you get strong, consistent water flow throughout your home.
+In practical terms, you get strong, consistent water flow throughout your home.
 There is no pressure drop when someone turns on a tap in another room, and your hot water matches the cold water pressure at every outlet.
 For most modern Auckland homes, mains pressure is the standard and expected setup.

 Benefits of Mains Pressure